chargebyte/chargebyte-docs/docs/source/development.rst

    This requires a manifest file containing information about the repositories for the necessary Yocto layers and the specific branches to be checked out.
 The manifest file can be found in a repository called "`chargebyte-bsp <https://github.com/chargebyte/chargebyte-bsp/tree/kirkstone-everest>`_".
+   (**Note**: chargebyte's Yocto build environment is currently based on 'Kirkstone' - a LTS release of the Yocto Project).

    .. code-block:: console